Our Charity Registration Service is designed to make the process of registering as a charity as simple as possible.

 Why should we adopt the Making Music model constitution?

-Apart from meaning you are eligible for the Charity Registration service; our model constitution has lots of other benefits.
+Apart from meaning you are eligible for the Charity Registration service at a lower cost; our model constitution has lots of other benefits.
 Indeed, even if you don’t need to register we still recommend you consider adopting it, especially those using our old model constitution (pre April 2015).
 The main benefits of our new model are:

 - It is a Charity Commission approved document and will ensure you are compliant with the latest charity regulation